How to Become an Appraiser in Tennessee

 How to become a Certified General Appraiser in Tennessee

-A Tennessee Certified General Appraiser can appraise any type of property, from single-family homes to commercial spaces.
-Here are the requirements:
+A Tennessee Certified General Appraiser (also called a commercial appraiser) can appraise any type of property, from single-family homes to commercial spaces.
+This includes everything from farmland to strip malls to airports—the sky’s the limit!

-Step 2: Gain 3,000 hours of acceptable appraisal experience within 18 months, with at least 1,500 hours in non-residential property.
+Step 2: Gain 3,000 hours of acceptable appraisal experience in no less than 18 months, with at least 1,500 hours in non-residential appraisal work.

 Tennessee Certified General Appraiser (304 hours) – AQB recommended course order